bisq-network/bisq-website/_posts/2017-02-22-outcome-of-rebranding-bounty.md

  - [dsteam][4] – for offering 9 names the team evaluated as good
  - [FreepWho][5] – for active participation in the forum, for offering constructive feedback and for posting  -good motivation for his/her proposals
  - [mirelo][6] – for offering 6 good names, plus motivating his/her proposals
- - [spoken][7] – for offering 11 names that were very close to being selected
+ - spoken – for offering 11 names that were very close to being selected
  - [vieuxvicq][8] – for offering high-quality constructive feedback and valuable discussion [silverback][9] – for proposing Bisqui, for being active in the forum and for motivating his/her proposals